 Crack!
 Bang!
 Boom!
-This Fourth of July, while rockets are lighting up the sky outside, your child can create a few rockets of his own—inside the house.
+This 4th of July, while flyovers and fireworks are lighting up the sky, your child can create a few rockets of his own—inside the house!
 These adorable rocket-shaped party favors are not only quieter than the outdoor variety, but they’re more fun to eat, too!
-Fashioned from pieces of wrapped candy and a few basic craft accessories, they make festive party favors, table decorations, or dessert treats.
+They also make for the perfect festive party favors, table decorations, or dessert treats.
 Happy Independence Day!

-- Flat-bottomed, tube-shaped rolls of candy, such as Rolos
+Flat-bottomed, tube-shaped rolls of candy, such as Mentos or Rolos

 What You Do:

-- To form the top of the rocket, have him add a drop of glue to the top of the Rolo tube.
+To form the top of the rocket, have him add a drop of glue to the top of the candy tube.
 Immediately place a wrapped Hershey's Kiss on top and hold it in place for a minute, until the glue sets.
 Allow it to dry before removing the rocket.